Public-Health-Scotland/technical-docs/Posit Infrastructure/FAQs.md

 #### How do I install the `{phsmethods}` package?

-The `{phsmethods}` package has a dependency on the the `{gdata}` package.
+The `{phsmethods}` package has a dependency on the `{gdata}` package.
 The `{gdata}` package cannot be installed as a pre-compiled binary; attempting this gives an error.
 Therefore, you need to force R to install the source version by specifying the URL for the source version of packages on Package Manager:

 ```{r}
 install.packages("gdata", repos = c("https://ppm.publichealthscotland.org/phs-cran/latest"))